- Cutting with scissors

 - Have available, but set aside, adhesive putty to give to the children as they attach their birds to the tree.

-- Tell the children that they will be working together to decide the placement of the birds on the tree and then they will be drawing pictures of their birds for a booklet to be used to identify the artists of the birds.
+- Tell the children that they will be working together to decide the placement of the birds on the tree and then they will be drawing pictures of their birds for a booklet to be used to identify the artists.

 - Explain that each child will take a turn choosing the placement of his/her bird on the tree.
 While holding the bird up to the tree, have the children discuss whether the chosen placement creates a pleasing or balanced effect.
 For example, two birds of the same color will stand out better if separated from each other and large birds will appear more unique next to smaller birds.
 When a location is decided, give the child a small piece of putty adhesive to attach the bird.
 Repeat this process until all the birds are placed on the tree.